YassinBelhareth/MediChat/README.md

 # MediChat: AI-Powered Medical Consultation Assistant

 MediChat is an intelligent assistant designed to provide medical consultations using advanced natural language processing models.
-This project leverages a fine-tuned version of the LLaMA model to deliver accurate and context-aware responses in a conversational format.
+This project leverages a fine-tuned version of the original LLaMA-3.1-8B model, trained on medical conversation datasets.
+Specifically, the model benefits from training data sourced from [ChatDoctor-HealthCareMagic-100k](https://huggingface.co/datasets/lavita/ChatDoctor-HealthCareMagic-100k), enabling it to deliver accurate and context-aware responses in a conversational format.

 ---